Tanker Ships and Their Types: Everything You Need to Know

 Definition and Purpose

-Chemical tankers are specialized vessels designed for the transportation of liquid chemicals in bulk.
+Chemical tankers are specialized ships designed for the transportation of liquid chemicals in bulk.
 These tankers are equipped with features that allow them to carry a wide variety of chemical cargoes, ranging from highly hazardous substances to more common industrial chemicals.

 Key Features